Pharmacogenetics

 What is analysed in pharmacogenetics?

-A pharmacogenetic test examines selected genes for variants that influence the metabolism of specific medications.
+A pharmacogenetic test examines selected genes for variants that effect the metabolism of specific medications.

-Which medical indications does pharmacogenetics play a role for?
+In which medical indications does pharmacogenetics play a role?

 In this way, risks can be avoided even before a drug is taken and side effects that have already occurred can be identified and reduced.
 This complements existing diagnostic procedures as a decision-making aid and follows the approach of personalized medicine.